-5. Is the aggressive ideation focused on a specific, ongoing target?

-Is there ongoing consideration or focus on a particular person, group, or student body?
-If the situation lacks an ongoing target, it may be a situation of reactive aggression, in which the individual involved perceives himself or herself to be under immediate threat, is in an escalated emotional state, and uses threats as a means of self-protection or defending interest and wants.

-Describe: Are there indica tions of a choice and/or the availability of weapons?
-If weapons are beir friends, or other me ng considered but not immediately available within the home, are they available through relatives eans?
+J. Is there ongoing consideration or focus on a particular person, group, or student body?
+If the situation lacks an ongoing target, it may be a situation of reactive aggression, in which the individual involved perceives himself or herself to be under immediate threat, is in an escalated emotional state, and uses threats as a means of self-protection or defending interest and wants. □ No □ Yes Describe: 6.
+Are there indications of a choice and/or the availability of weapons?
+If weapons are being considered but not immediately available within the home, are they available through relatives, friends, or other means?
 Note your level of confidence in the source of your information.
-Be sure to ask both the s/guardians directly about weapons availability and document their responses (even if not

-7. Are there indications of a focused or unusual interest in acts of violence; previous school or community attacks or attackers; weaponry; law enforcement, military paraphernalia, or appearance; or, anti-social characters, notorious criminals, murderers, or gangs (historical or fictional)?
+Be sure to ask both the student and parents/guardians directly about weapons availability and document their responses (even if not completing the parent interview).
+No ☐ Yes Describe (How confident are you in your information?): 7.
+Are there indications of a focused or unusual interest in acts of violence; previous school or community attacks or attackers; weaponry; law enforcement, military paraphernalia, or appearance; or, anti-social characters, notorious criminals, murderers, or gangs (historical or fictional)?
 Are there indications of violent revenge fantasies, or a desire to be an agent or martyr of a particular cause or belief system?
 What may be inappropriate to some people may still be within the normal range, given the individual's age, developmental level, or cultural background.
 This question relates to question # 3.
-It examines whether interest is a curiosity or a fascination or whether interest is an admiration for anti-social characters as role models and examples of how to justify violence for solving problems.

-8. Are there indications of a motive that would justify the act of severely injuring another person?
+It examines whether interest is a curiosity or a fascination or whether interest is an admiration for anti-social characters as role models and examples of how to justify violence for solving problems. □ No □ Yes Describe: 8.
+Are there indications of a motive that would justify the act of severely injuring another person?
 If focus is on a specific target(s) (see question # 5), then there is very likely a motive.
 Motives tend to revolve around a need to establish or re-establish control.
 Motives may include revenge for lost love or humiliation, payback for a perceived injustice, revenge for bullying, desire to kill, infamy, and the desire to establish power.
 If the situation lacks motive, then it may revolve around reactive aggression.
 Reactive aggressive talk often has triggers that can rapidly agitate the situation.
-Such triggers are not usually motives but should be identified to avoid or eliminate them in the future.
+Such triggers are not usually motives but should be identified to avoid or eliminate them in the future. ☐ No ☐ Yes Describe:

-🗌 No  Yes -------- ------------

-Describe: